neil-lindquist/neil-lindquist.github.io/cv.md

 # Honors and Awards

+Nominee for the Best Paper Award of ICS'23

 Tennessee's Top 100 Fellowship, University of Tennessee (August 2019 - Present)

 Pi Mu Epsilon Mathematics Honor Society (inducted May 2019)